PDF

 Malaysia became a Party to the WHO Framework Convention on Tobacco Control on December 15, 2005.

-Tobacco Packaging and Labeling: Rotating combined picture and text health warnings are required to occupy 50 percent of the front and 60 percent of the back of the package.
+Tobacco Packaging and Labeling: One of six combined picture and text health warnings must occupy 65 percent of the front and 65 percent of the back of unit packages and cartons of all smoked and smokeless tobacco products.
 The text of the warning is in Malay on the front panel and English on the back panel.
-Health warnings are not required on tobacco products other than cigarettes.
-Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.
+Misleading packaging and labeling, including terms such as “light”, “ultra light”, “mild”, “cool”, “extra”, “low tar”, “special”, “full flavor”, “premium”, “rich”, “famous”, “slim”, “Grade A”, “golden”, “pearl”, “edition” and other signs, is prohibited.

 Tobacco Taxation and Prices: The World Health Organization recommends raising tobacco excise taxes so that they account for at least 70 percent of retail prices.
 Tobacco excise taxes in Malaysia are well below these recommendations.